Touring Route Focus!

 While not precisely defined, the Corner Country is bounded by the Darling River in the south, the Simpson Desert in the west, and Charleville & Windorah in the northeast.

 The Darling River catchment borders the Lake Eyre Basin (Lake Frome catchment) just north of Broken Hill and south of Cameron Corner.
-A great way to understand the geology/hydrography of the region is through the Watershed Loop touring route.
+A great way to understand the region's geology/hydrography is through the Watershed Loop touring route.
 The touring route also connects the Darling River Run to other Corner Country Touring Routes.

 Cameron Corner is a remote place, but that is not to say you can get a bed, a beer, a meal, fuel, and some supplies thanks to the iconic Cameron Corner Store.